 Some tattoos blur due to poor aftercare, low-quality ink and the placement of the tattoo.
 Preventing the blur effect is ultimately down to you, from the choice of the artist to the style and location, all the way through to a proper aftercare routine.

 What is Tattoo Blurring?

 Tattoo blurring refers to the gradual fading of the sharpness in the image of your tattoo.
-Basically, blurring happens anywhere between a few months to years after your first inking.
-While this may happen differently for individuals, it’s bound to take place eventually.
+Basically, blurring happens anywhere between a few months to years after your initial sitting.
+While this happens at different rates for individuals, it can happen to any tattoo if you’re not careful.